-The OEFC employs various risk management strategies and operates within strict risk exposure limits to ensure exposure to risk is managed in a prudent and cost-effective manner.
+OEFC employs various risk management strategies and operates within strict risk exposure limits to ensure exposure to risk is managed in a prudent and cost-effective manner.
 A variety of strategies are used including the use of derivative financial instruments ("derivatives").
-Derivatives are financial contracts with a value that is derived from underlying instruments.
-The OEFC uses derivatives for the purpose of hedging and to minimize interest costs.
-Hedges are created primarily through swaps, which are legal arrangements under which the OEFC agrees with another party to exchange cash flows based upon one or more notional amounts during a specified period.
-This allows the OEFC to offset its existing obligations and thereby effectively convert them into obligations with more desirable characteristics.
-Other derivative instruments used by the OEFC include forward foreign exchange contracts, forward rate agreements, futures and options.
+Derivatives are financial contracts, the value of which is derived from underlying instruments.
+OEFC uses derivatives for the purpose of hedging and to minimize interest costs.
+Hedges are created primarily through swaps, which are legal arrangements under which OEFC agrees with another party to exchange cash flows based upon one or more notional amounts during a specified period.
+This allows OEFC to offset its existing obligations and thereby effectively convert them into obligations with more desirable characteristics.
+Other derivative instruments used by OEFC include forward foreign exchange contracts, forward rate agreements, futures and options.

 Foreign exchange or currency risk is the risk that foreign currency debt principal and interest payments and foreign currency transactions will vary in Canadian dollar terms due to fluctuations in foreign exchange rates.
-To manage currency risk, the OEFC uses derivative contracts to convert foreign currency cash flows into Canadian dollar denominated cash flows.
+To manage currency risk, derivative contracts are used to convert foreign currency cash flows into Canadian dollar denominated cash flows.
 The current policy allows unhedged foreign currency debt principal, net of foreign currency holding, to reach a maximum of 5 per cent of total debt.
-At March 31, 2007, the actual unhedged level was 0.0 per cent (March 2006 - 0.0 per cent) of total debt.
+As at March 31, 2008, the actual unhedged level was 0.0 per cent (2007-0.0 per cent) of total debt.

-Interest rate resetting risk is the exposure of the OEFC to changes in interest rates.
-OEFC reduces its exposure to rate changes by entering into derivative contracts that convert floating interest payments to fixed interest payments.
-The current policy allows unhedged floating rate debt and fixed rate debt maturing within the next 12 months, net of liquid reserves, to reach a maximum of 35 per cent of total debt.
-At March 31, 2007, OEFC's interest rate resetting risk as a percentage of total debt was 14.4 per cent (March 2006 - 9.6 per cent).
+Interest rate resetting risk is the exposure to changes in interest rates.
+Exposure to rate changes is reduced by entering into derivative contracts that convert floating interest payments to fixed interest payments.
+The current policy allows unhedged floating rate debt and fixed rate debt maturing within the next twelve months, net of liquid reserves, to reach a maximum of 35 per cent of total debt.
+As at March 31, 2008, OEFC's net interest rate resetting exposure as a percentage of total debt was 23.6 per cent (2007 - 14.4 per cent).

-Liquidity risk is the risk that the OEFC will not be able to meet its current short-term financial obligations.
-As explained in Note 3, the OEFC is dependent on the Province to borrow and on-lend the funds required to refinance maturing debt and to cover any cash shortfalls in the Corporation.
+Liquidity risk is the risk that OEFC will not be able to meet its current short-term financial obligations.
+As explained in Note 3, OEFC is dependent on the Province to borrow and on-lend the funds required to refinance maturing debt and to cover any cash shortfalls in the Corporation.

-The table below presents a maturity schedule of the OEFC's derivatives, by type, outstanding at March 31, 2007, based on the notional amounts of the contracts.
+The table below presents a maturity schedule of OEFC's derivatives, by type, outstanding as at March 31, 2008, based on the notional amounts of the contracts.
 Notional amounts represent the volume of outstanding derivative contracts and are not indicative of credit risk, market risk or actual cash flows.

-Derivative Portfolio Notiona l Value
+Derivative Portfolio Not ional Value e

-As at March 31, 200 07 (\$ m illions)
+As at March 31, 2008 (\$ millions)

 Maturity in 6-10 Over 10 March

-Fiscal Year 2008 2009 2010 2011 2012 Years Years Total 2006
+Fiscal Year 2009 2010 2011 2012 2013 Years Years Total 2007

 Cross-currency

-swaps \$1,340 \$ 387 \$ 511 \$104 \$ 96 \$2,303 \$ 4,741 \$ 4,208
+swaps \$ 387 \$ 497 \$98 \$91 \$1,193 \$1,386 \$ 3,652 \$ 4,741

-Interest rate swaps 1,159 988 1,025 47 3,477 653 7,349 9,427
+Interest rate swaps 988 886 - 147 960 3,178 653 6,812 7,349

 Forward foreign

-exchange contracts 473 473 1,218
+exchange contracts 34 - - - - - 34 473

-Other 1 111

-Total \$2,972 \$1,375 \$1,536 \$104 \$143 \$5,780 \$653 \$12,563 \$14,964
+Total \$1, 409 \$1,383 \$98 \$238 \$2,153 \$4,564 \$653 \$10,498 \$12,563